MennaAlarabi/AI-PROJECT/Project Proposal.md

 ## Algorithms Implemented

 ### Uninformed Search Algorithms
-- Breadth-First Search (BFS): Explores the maze level by level, guaranteeing the shortest path when all moves have equal cost, but may explore many unnecessary states.
+- **Breadth-First Search (BFS)**: Explores the maze level by level, guaranteeing the shortest path when all moves have equal cost, but may explore many unnecessary states.

 ### Informed (Heuristic-Based) Search Algorithms
-- A* Search: Combines the path cost from the start and a heuristic estimate to efficiently find an optimal path to the goal.
+- **A * Search**: Combines the path cost from the start and a heuristic estimate to efficiently find an optimal path to the goal.

-- Greedy Best-First Search: Selects the next state based only on the heuristic value, aiming to reach the goal quickly but without guaranteeing optimality.
+- **Greedy Best-First Search**: Selects the next state based only on the heuristic value, aiming to reach the goal quickly but without guaranteeing optimality.

 ### Local Search Algorithms
-- Hill Climbing: Iteratively moves to the neighbouring state with the best heuristic value, but may get stuck in local optima and does not guarantee reaching the global solution.
+- **Hill Climbing**: Iteratively moves to the neighbouring state with the best heuristic value, but may get stuck in local optima and does not guarantee reaching the global solution.